f-fraysse/HPE_volleyball/memory-bank/activeContext.md

 The current focus of the HPE_volleyball project is **performance optimization** of the inference pipeline.
 While the detection-tracking-pose pipeline is functionally complete and produces accurate results, the processing speed needs significant improvement to make the system more practical for real-world use.

+We have implemented a **modular detector architecture** to enable easy swapping between detection models while maintaining consistent interfaces and profiling.
+The pipeline now supports RTMDet (baseline) and RT-DETR (alternative) detectors running on ONNX Runtime.

 In addition to optimizing the existing RTMDet/RTMPose pipeline, we are also exploring an **alternative implementation using Ultralytics YOLO models** for detection, tracking, and pose estimation.

 ### Primary Optimization Goal